CapsAdmin/goluwa/README.md

 * integration with zerobrane

 # Structure
-Goluwa is split into 4 folders. ```core > framework > engine > game```.
-Going backwards, each folder depends on the previous folder, so if you delete the engine folder the game folder wont load.
+Goluwa is split into 4 directories. ```core > framework > engine > game```.
+Going backwards, each directory depends on the previous directory, so if you delete the engine directory the game directory wont load.

+##### -1. goluwa|.cmd
+The shell and powershell script that will only download and launch luajit|.exe with core/lua/boot.lua
+##### 0. core/lua/boot.lua
+Responsible for downloading other binaries, the zerobrane ide, updating goluwa with or without git and launching goluwa.
+It's mostly lua but some of its helper functions use shell and powershell.
 ##### 1. Core
-Contains the barebone framework that has no explicit dependencies on any shared libraries.
+Contains the barebone framework that has no explicit dependencies on any external shared libraries.
 ##### 2. Framework
 The basic framework utilizing sdl, opengl, openal, etc but does not implement anything.
-It has a renderer which is neither 2d or 3d, very feature complete 2d rendering library utilizing that renderer, game math library, high level socket library, etc.
+It has a renderer which is neither 2d or 3d, game math library, high level socket library, 2d rendering library, etc.
 ##### 3. Engine
 The engine contains a 3d renderer, source engine asset compatibility, steam integration, zerobrane integration, networking, entities, gui, markup language, etc.
 ##### 4. Game